lbaitemple/ubuntu-server-bionic-rpi-3-b-plus/README.md

 sudo systemctl enable  ipaddress sudo systemctl start  ipaddress
 ```
+You can setup a MQTT subscriber to wait the ip address is published to the MQTT topic.
+Also, you should be able to see the IP address on OLED screen if you connect your I2C OLED screen (https://esphome.io/components/display/ssd1306.html) to your Pi.
 ### step 4: Increase swap memory
 When you compile files, you may need a larger swap memory becasue raspberry pi 3 has only 1GB memory.